intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 006 - "Listen more than you talk"

-007 - "No job is worth sacricing your Family, Friends, Integrity"
+007 - "No job is worth sacrificing your Family, Friends, Integrity"

 008 - "Life is too short to put up with shitty tools"